adeamzs/opd3-cooler/JOURNAL.md

 # August 24th:Polishing

-I made aesthetic changes to my model (fillets,so rounded some corners so it is less blocky) , modeled the fan,not great but for demnostration and rechecked tolerances for the slide in mechanisms.I updated my BOM to have better shipping costs, but i had to give up the IP2312 for a TP4056 because it was the only available option.
+I made aesthetic changes to my model (fillets,so rounded some corners so it is less blocky) , modeled the fan,not great but for demonstration and rechecked tolerances for the slide in mechanisms.I updated my BOM to have better shipping costs, but i had to give up the IP2312 for a TP4056 because it was the only viable option.

 <img width="1512" height="982" alt="Screenshot 2026-08-24 at 20 48 56" src="https://github.com/user-attachments/assets/4040f2ec-86d2-4ab1-89cf-e6d57b0aa3ba" />